bilal-fazlani/commanddotnet/docs/V3/DefiningCommands/prompting.md

 #Prompting Middleware

+Prompting is supported for two scenarios:

+1. Prompting for values from within the command method.
+2. Prompting for arguments where values were not provided.

 Enable prompting middleware with: `appRunner.UsePrompting(...)`

 Examples can be found in the [prompts](https://github.com/bilal-fazlani/commanddotnet/blob/beta-v3/master/CommandDotNet.Example/Commands/Prompts.cs) commands in the example app.

-## IPrompter
+## Prompting from within the command method

-This will register a [parameter resolver](parameter-resolvers.md) for `IPrompter`.
+A [parameter resolver](parameter-resolvers.md) will be registered for `IPrompter`.
-The IPrompter can prompt for a single value or a list of values.
+The IPrompter can prompt for a single value or a list.

-When prompting for a list of values, each entry is on a new line.
+When prompting for a list, each entry is on a new line.
 Entering two empty lines will stop prompting for that value.

 Use Ctrl+C to exit prompting, setting the out parameter `isCancellationRequested` to true.